geometric3d/assignment2/README.md

 **Dataset**
   1. Run your code on `data/q2b.png`.
 Annotate 3 squares in the image.
+  2. We provide a set of annotations of squares in `data/q2/q2b.npy`.
+Visualization can be found by running `python annotations.py`.

 **Submission**
   1. Visualizations of annotations that you used.
 See the following figure as an example: